shorn/cdk-ipv6-toy/doc/aws-ipv6-issues.md

 As at 2023-08-14.

-Note that my personal perspective when researching this stuff is cost-first, not security-first.

 This repo was created out of my desire to research ways to use IPv6 to avoid the new IPv4 public address charges.
+So the perspective for the repo and notes below is cost-first;
+security / availability concerns are not considered.

+Note that I am not a network engineer - I know very little about IPv6.
+Some of the stuff noted in this repo may just be related to my own fundamental mis-understanding.

-### The ipv6 support page does not list all services that do not support IPv6
+### The IPv6 support page does not list all services that do not support IPv6

-For example, the SSM is not listed on the
-[VPC IPv6 support page](https://docs.aws.amazon.com/vpc/latest/userguide/aws-ipv6-support.html).
+For example, the SSM/ECR services are not listed on the [VPC IPv6 support page](https://docs.aws.amazon.com/vpc/latest/userguide/aws-ipv6-support.html).

-### You CAN create an ipv6-only subnet using CDK
+### You CAN create an IPv6-only subnet using CDK

 But you have to use [L1 constructs](https://docs.aws.amazon.com/cdk/v2/guide/cfn_layer.html), see [TestIpV6Vpc.ts](/infra/aws/cdk/src/Test/TestIpV6Vpc.ts)

-But they're not much use, since most AWS services don't support IPv6 connections so your private subnets will need private IPv4 support and some form of NAT.
+But they're not much use since most AWS services don't support IPv6 connections, so your private subnets will need private IPv4 support and some form of NAT or direct connectivity.

-You might be able to create an IPv6 only subnet with a bunch of VPC interface endpoints; but those will likely end up costing you similar or more to NAT + public IPv4 addresses anyway, so I didn't bother with it.
+You might be able to create an IPv6 only subnet suitable for your use-case by creating a bunch of VPC interface endpoints; but those will likely end up costing you similar or more to NAT + public IPv4 addresses anyway, so I didn't bother experimenting with it.

 ### You CAN create an EC2 instance in an IPv6 subnet without public IPv4